Battle of Guilford Court House

-Prelude
+Background

 On 18 January 1781 Lord Cornwallis learned he had lost one-quarter of his army at the Battle of Cowpens.
 Yet he was still determined to pursue General Nathanael Greene into North Carolina and destroy Greene's army.
 According to Cornwallis, "The loss of my light troops could only be remedied by the activity of the whole corps."
 At Ramsour's Mill, Cornwallis burned his baggage train, except the wagons he needed to carry medical supplies, salt, ammunition, and the sick.
 In the words of Charles O'Hara, "In this situation, without Baggage, necessaries, or Provisions of any sort...it was resolved to follow Greene's army to the end of the World."

 As Cornwallis departed Ramsour's Mill on 28 January, Greene sought to reunite his command but ordered Edward Carrington to prepare for possible retreat across the Dan River into Virginia.
 In Greene's words, "It is necessary we should take every possible precaution.
 But I am not without hopes of ruining Lord Cornwallis, if he persists in his mad scheme of pushing through the Country..."

 On 3 February, Greene joined Daniel Morgan's Continentals at Trading Ford on the Yadkin River, and on 7 February, Lighthorse Harry Lee rendezvoused with the army at Guilford Court House.
 By 9 February, Greene commanded 2,036 men, 1,426 of whom were regular infantry, whereas Cornwallis had about 2,440 men, 2,000 of whom were regulars.
 The opponents began a "Race to the Dan": Greene's council of war recommended continuing the retreat, opting to fight at a future date and location.

 By 14 February, Greene's army was safely across the Dan after a retreat that was, according to British commander Banastre Tarleton, "judiciously designed and vigorously executed."
 Cornwallis was 240 mi from his supply base at Camden, South Carolina.
-He established camp at Hillsborough and attempted to forage for supplies and recruit Tories.
+He established camp at Hillsborough and attempted to forage for supplies and recruit Loyalists.
 Though Greene's army enjoyed an abundance of food in Halifax County, Virginia, Cornwallis found a "scarcity of provisions," resorted to plundering the farms of the local inhabitants, and lost men "...in consequence of their Straggling out of Camp in search of whiskey."